Welcome to the Fine Arts Center

 - PRESS AND EDUCATIONAL requests including film and videography projects, please contact the FAC Communications Department to coordinate at firstname.lastname@example.org.
 A minimum three business days advance notice must be provided; same day requests will not be considered or approved.

-- PROFESSIONAL/COMMERCIAL photography inquiries, spaces may be reserved for a minimum $100/hr fee through our Events department.
+- PROFESSIONAL/COMMERCIAL photography inquiries, spaces may be reserved for a minimum $100/hr fee through our Events department at email@example.com.
 A minimum three business days advance notice must be provided; same day requests will not be considered or approved.
 Restrictions on equipment usage and art inclusion apply.
 Certain works of art on the FAC property cannot be included without expressed written permission from the artist or rights holder.

 - PROM PHOTOS – The FAC has become a desirable location for special occasions such as prom.
 While we welcome these engagements, visitors will be asked to check-in at the front desk where you will be informed of guidelines and directed to pre-selected locations identified for photo opportunities during these high traffic periods.